mmfausnaugh/tica/README.md

 The WCS differences can be analyzed by comparing the transforms of stars using the two WCSs.
 For TICA, astrometric residuals from the WCSs of the fitted stars are also given in a binary table extension for every FFI.

 We recommend that users employ the existing WCSs to analyze these astrometric differences.
-However, as a scripting example we have provided a bash script that refits the TICA WCSs and overwrites the WCS keywords in the SPOC `*ffir*` files.
+However, as a scripting example, we have provided a bash script that refits the TICA WCSs and overwrites the WCS keywords in the SPOC `*ffir*` files.
 This script is `bin/tica-wcs-spoc`.
 This bash script is installed in the user's environment and has a help menu (use `--help` or call with no arguments).

-## To Do

-1. Need some method for time dependent twodbias corrections (as of April 2021)
-2. Configuration control, for example, when modifying goodPRF parameters in wcs_step2.